concrete-aecio-barreto-junior/docker-swarm/README.md

 # **Trello (Card):** Learn the basics about Docker

-Setup a Cluster using Docker Swarm (numa infra local com virtualbox)
+Setup a Cluster using Docker Swarm

 ## Descrição: